AI Sales Videos, Personalised Outreach & Demos | HeyGen

 HeyGen personalizes AI sales videos by inserting dynamic fields like names, companies, or industries into scripts.
 This makes AI video outreach more impactful, creating personalized videos at scale.
 Reps deliver messages that feel one-to-one without re-recording, ensuring each prospect receives relevant, engaging communication tailored to their needs and priorities.

-To create AI sales outreach videos, choose a HeyGen avatar or digital twin, write your script, personalise with variables, and generate instantly with synthetic voices.
-These personalised videos can be shared by email, CRM, or LinkedIn, making AI video outreach professional, consistent, and scalable whilst maintaining authenticity and a strong brand presence.
+To create AI sales outreach videos, choose a HeyGen avatar or digital twin, write your script, personalize with variables, and generate instantly with synthetic voices.
+These personalized videos can be shared by email, CRM, or LinkedIn, making AI video outreach professional, consistent, and scalable while maintaining authenticity and strong brand presence.

 Yes.
-With HeyGen, you can instantly translate training videos into over 175 languages and dialects.
+With HeyGen, you can instantly translate training videos into more than 175 languages and dialects.
 This makes your training scalable and accessible across different regions.

-By removing expensive equipment, studios, and production teams, HeyGen reduces both costs and lead times—while still delivering high-quality, professional training videos.
+By removing the need for expensive equipment, studios, and production teams, HeyGen reduces both costs and turnaround times, while still delivering high-quality, professional training videos.

 Explore more use cases